Football America: Content

+Production history

 Turner Network Television, which then held partial rights to NFL games, telecast the original film in 1992.
-The 2003-05 series was hosted by veteran sportscaster Charley Steiner.
+The 2003–05 series was hosted by veteran sportscaster Charley Steiner.
 It aired on Sunday and Monday nights, at the same time ESPN and ABC presented their prime time games.

 Football America was "cancelled" by NFL Network in 2006, when the network revamped its lineup; there is now more emphasis on live programs and major projects like America's Game: The Super Bowl Champions.
 But the show still appears very occasionally; the show aired at the same time the Thanksgiving Day games were played in 2006.